 Some of the best things to do in Nakusp include:

 - Nakusp Hot Springs – One of the best-kept secrets in Canada, Nakusp Hot Springs has some of the clearest mineral pools in the country.
 The two pools here are fed by mineral springs in the nearby forest.
-There’s a Hot Pool and a Warm Pool with the Hot Pool maintaining an average temperature of 39 Celsius (102 Fahrenheit) and the Warm Pool is kept at 37 Celsius (98 Fahrenheit).
-There’s also some hiking trails which start from the Hot Springs, as well as rustic-style cabin accommodation on-site, should you wish to stay the night.
+There’s a hot pool and a warm pool with the hot pool maintaining an average temperature of 39 Celsius (102 Fahrenheit) and the warm pool is kept at 37 Celsius (98 Fahrenheit).
+There are also some hiking trails that start from the hot springs, as well as rustic-style cabin accommodation on-site, should you wish to stay the night.

-- Go golfing – there are three golf clubs in Nakusp, so you’ve plenty of choice if you’re a keen golfer.
-The best time to golf here is in Spring or Summer.
+- Go golfing – there are three golf clubs in Nakusp, so you’ve plenty of choices if you’re a keen golfer.
+The best time to golf here is in spring or summer.
 The Nakusp Centennial Golf Club is a 9-hole course located just outside town on Highway 6.
 It’s a par 34 course.
 Second, is the Fauquier & District Golf Club which is a little further from town at a 45-minute drive; it’s a 9-hole par 33 course.
 Finally, the Slocan Lake Golf Club is a popular 9-hole course, a 40-minute drive from town.

-- Have a beach day – in the downtown area there’s a lovely sandy beach, ideal to spend a few hours on a sunny day.
+- Have a beach day – in the downtown area there’s the lovely and sandy Nakusp Municipal Beach, ideal to spend a few hours on a sunny day.
 There’s a large green area to relax on, which has some shade in the trees to escape the heat as well as several picnic tables.

-- Have fun in the snow in Winter – in winter in Nakusp you’re spoiled for choice with fun things to do – why not try out sledding in the valley near the Tenderfoot Glacier.
-There are also several cross-country ski trails, the best ones are at Nakusp Hot Springs and the Jackrabbit interpretive trail in Wensley Creek.
+- Have fun in the snow – in winter in Nakusp you’re spoiled for choice with fun things to do – why not try out sledding in the valley near the Tenderfoot Glacier.
+There are also several cross-country ski trails, the best ones are at Nakusp Hot Springs and the Jackrabbit Interpretive Trail in Wensley Creek.
 The small Summit Lake Ski Hill is also located close to town and has a few downhill ski runs and a tube park.

 Where to stay in Nakusp: